microsoft/vscode-extension-samples/fsprovider-sample/README.md

 * ... try things out, e.g. IntelliSense in memfs-files, create new files, save them, etc
 * open `file.txt` and make changes
 * 'F1 > [MemFS] Delete "file.txt', observe that the editor is now indicating that the file is deleted
-* 'F1 > [MemFS] Add "file.txt', observe that the editor content is reset and the '(delete)' annotation disappeard
+* 'F1 > [MemFS] Add "file.txt', observe that the editor content is reset and the '(delete)' annotation disappeared
 * select 'F1 > [MemFs] Delete Files' or reload to restart

 ![sample screenshot](https://github.com/Microsoft/vscode-extension-samples/raw/master/fsprovider-sample/sample.png)